Search

 Ray Williscroft & Mike Spokes are choir members who would welcome your support, and would be able to get tickets for you.

-Circuit Great Green Gathering Online Sunday 6th July 4pm – 5pm.
-The zoom link will be circulated nearer the time.
+Circuit Great Green Gathering Online: Sunday 6th July 4pm – 5pm.

 Church office email: office@earlsdonmethodist.org.uk